shamelin/stackit-server/README.md

 ## A Powerful Shop for Minecraft.

 This is the main repository for the stackit-server plugin for Bukkit/Spigot 1.7-1.11.
-(BungeeCord are not yet supported, but are coming soon)
+(BungeeCord is not yet supported, coming soon)

 THIS PLUGIN IS IN EARLY DEVELOPMENT.
 USE AT YOUR OWN RISK.
 I WILL NOT BE HOLD RESPONSABLE FOR ANY DAMAGE DONE TO YOUR SERVER OR YOUR INFRASTRUCTURES.
 (SSL not included in the present build).